 What are Zim Zam Games?

-Back in the 80’s my sister had an awesome game that we used to play every time I visited her.
+Back in the ’80s, my sister had an awesome game.
+We used to play every time I visited her.
 The game?
-Zimm Zamm. (which I thought was spelled Zim Zam until I saw this old picture on Google.)
+Zimm Zamm.
+(Which I thought was spelled Zim Zam.
+I then saw this old picture on Google.)

-Recently I saw this picture of the old game we all loved, and I wanted to buy my own – only to find that Tyco is no longer, and the Original Zimm Zamm Game is no longer available either.
+Recently I saw this picture of the old game we all loved.
+I wanted to buy my own – only to find that Tyco brand is no longer.
+The Original Zimm Zamm Game wasn’t available either.

 Zimm Zamm Style Games

 I started looking around for new versions of the game by other companies.
-I was pleasantly surprised to find that there are several Zim Zam Games or Swingball as some of them are being called can be found on many sites.
+I was pleasantly surprised to find that there are several to choose from.
+Tether Tennis Games or Swingball as some of them are being called can be found on many sites.
 This one called Pro Swingball is designed for older children and adults.

-I remembered from the Original Zimm Zamm game, that if someone playing was overly aggressive the pole would become loose in the ground if the ball was hit too hard.
+I remembered from the Original Zimm Zamm game, that overly aggressive play was often a problem.
+The pole would become loose in the ground if the ball was hit too hard.
 I was glad to see that there are versions that have a base you fill with water or sand.
-Back in the 80’s our solution was to tell the one smashing the ball to lighten up!
+Back in the ’80s, our solution was to tell the one smashing the ball to “lighten up”!

-At right, is one of the higher rated versions with a base.
-This one is called Super Swingball by Hearthsong.
+At right, is one of the higher-rated versions with a base.
+This one is called Tournament Swingball.